 Chemotherapy is a drug treatment that uses chemicals to kill cancer cells.
 Chemotherapy is sometimes used before surgery to shrink a tumor and make it easier to remove during surgery.
 Chemotherapy may be used after surgery to kill any cancer cells that may remain.

-In cases of advanced ureteral cancer, chemotherapy may be used to control signs and symptoms of the cancer.
+For advanced ureteral cancer, chemotherapy may be used to control signs and symptoms of the cancer.

 After your treatment, your doctor will create a schedule of follow-up exams to look for signs that your cancer has returned.
 These exams also look for signs of bladder cancer, since people diagnosed with ureteral cancer have an increased risk of bladder cancer.